makrai/notes/ravi15-survey-opinion-sentiment.md

   Document-level SA, sentence-level SA, aspect-based SA, comparative SA and, sentiment lexicon acquisition
-  * open issues like SA of composition statement, automatic entity recognition, discussion on multi-entity in same review, sarcasm detection and subjectivity classification at finer level
+  * open issues like SA of composition statement, automatic entity recognition, discussion on multi-entity in same review, sarcasm detection, and subjectivity classification at finer level
 * Most recently, Medhat+ (2014) presented a survey on
   * feature selection and